jefftune/General/TangoCard_API.md

 <a name="tango_card_sdks"></a>
 ### Tango Card SDKs ###
-For those developers that do not wish to develop directly with our Tango Card API, there are several Tango Card SDKs currently available that use the Tango Card API:
+For those developers who do not wish to develop directly with our Tango Card API, there are several Tango Card SDKs currently available that use the Tango Card API:
 <ul>
     <li><a href="https://github.com/tangocarddev/TangoCard_DotNet_SDK" target="_blank">Tango Card C#/.Net 4.0 SDK</a></li>
     <li><a href="https://github.com/tangocarddev/TangoCard_PHP_SDK" target="_blank">Tango Card PHP SDK</a></li>